 Some important clarity has already emerged regarding the position of hauliers operating in the EU after 29th March – or later if modified under a transition deal.

 Subject to any transitional arrangement that may be contained in a possible withdrawal agreement, as of the withdrawal date, the EU rules in the field of road transport will no longer apply to the UK.
-This has the following consequences in the different areas of road transport:
+This has the following consequences for hauliers in the different areas of road transport:

 - Certificate of professional competence for road transport operators and transport managers.